 I also recommend booking in advance if you are visiting in the high season.
 This is a popular activity and the best boat tours sell out.
 Another bonus is that an advanced reservation allows you to go straight to the front of the line, ahead of those who haven’t reserved their spot.

 The choice of canal cruises in Amsterdam can be overwhelming.
 Here are some of the best options:

 - City Canal Cruise (starts close to the Central Station).
-This is one of the most popular canal cruise, but it can get very busy.
+This is one of the most popular canal cruises, but it can get very busy.
 If you take a boat like this, try to get on the boat as one of the first people so that you can secure a window seat.
 We did it a few times and it can be a very good experience, but try to get a window seat!

 - Luxury Canal City Cruise (several possible departure locations – Anne Frank House or Central Station).
 This is the cruise we recommend if you don’t mind paying a bit more.
 It’s well worth a small price difference for a more luxurious experience.
-This cruise is also available with an unlimited drinks option.

 TIP: Amsterdam canals are also very pretty in the evening when everything is nicely lit.
 So be sure to come back and see them in the dark, or do an evening canals tour as well!
 This evening canal cruise is the most popular cruise in the dark.
 Or you can opt for an evening cruise with pizza and drinks.